Learning the ABCs of the QBI

 Why are pass-through entities popular in manufacturing?

-Many small and midsize manufacturers have set up shop as sole proprietorships or one of the following types of pass-through entities:
+Many small and midsize manufacturers have set up shop as one of the following types of pass-through entities:

-- Limited liability companies (LLCs) that are treated as sole proprietorships or partnerships for tax purposes, and
+- Limited liability companies (LLCs) that are treated as partnerships for tax purposes, and

 - S corporations.